Suicide car bomb kills 30 Afghan security personnel

 The attack occurred on the outskirts of Ghazni city, capital of the eastern province of Ghazni, which has seen regular fighting between the Taliban and government forces.

-It came as the government and Taliban are engaged in peace talks to end the war in the impoverished country that has killed tens of thousands of people in nearly two decades.
+It came as the Afghan government and Taliban are engaged in peace talks, but a top official said such attacks have the potential to "harm the peace process" as violence continues to surge across the country.

 "Thirty bodies and 24 wounded people have been brought to hospital.
 All of them are security personnel," Baz Mohammad Hemat, director of Ghazni hospital, told AFP.